 Typically, a bachelor’s degree in computer or information science, plus related work experience, is required.
 Many computer and information systems managers also have a graduate degree.

-Computer and information systems managers normally must have a bachelor’s degree in a computer- or information science–related field.
+Computer and information systems managers typically need a bachelor's degree in computer and information technology or a related field, such as engineering technologies.
 These degrees include courses in computer programming, software development, and mathematics.
 Management information systems (MIS) programs usually include business classes as well as computer-related ones.

 Many organizations require their computer and information systems managers to have a graduate degree as well.
 A Master of Business Administration (MBA) is common and takes 2 years beyond the undergraduate level to complete.
 Many people pursuing an MBA take classes while working, an option that can increase the time required to complete that degree.